khanhdang/minimal-page/README.md

 Some features (or maybe not really features at all):
 - No menu just for simplicity (a "back-to-homepage" link is added to each page).
 However, the navigation is enabled and a menu can be added.
-- Mobile friendly with menu button
+- Mobile friendly with a menu button
 - Lightweight (10 lines of Javascript, 222 lines of CSS)

 # Run